Tag: China Crypto Ban

 • Bitcoin and Gold Parted Ways

-The divergence was never about narrative.
-It was about geography.
-Bitcoin lost one of its largest historical demand centers in a single sovereign act—China’s 2025 crypto ban—and the global demand map was amputated overnight.
+Bitcoin lost one of its largest historical demand centers in a single sovereign act.
+When China imposed its 2025 crypto ban, a major pillar of Bitcoin’s global demand map was amputated overnight.

 China’s Ban Removed the Anchor Bid

-• The Result: Gold kept its China bid.
-Bitcoin lost it.
+• Gold kept its China bid

 Diagnosing a Structural Problem as Behavioral